-We are not the path to spiritual enlightenment.
-We offer a way to human understanding based on our own experience, first as humans ourselves in both tranquil and troubled times and now as the reintegrated fragments of a causal body no longer alive as you know it but still with keen awareness of what being human entails.
+We offer a way to human understanding based on our own experience, first as humans ourselves in both tranquil and troubled times and now as the reintegrated fragments of a Causal body no longer alive as you know it but still with keen awareness of what being human entails.

-Our purpose is to teach some understanding of the [soul’s] evolution on the physical plane so that the student can reach some insight into human behavior which will enable him then to stop brooding over interpersonal relationships or the lack thereof and concentrate on personal life plans.
+We have communicated this way for approximately 100 years.
+Our purpose is to teach some understanding of evolution on the physical plane so that a student can reach some insight into human behavior which will enable him then to stop brooding over interpersonal relationships, or the lack thereof, and concentrate on personal life plans.

 Michael likes to tell it straight.
 With impeccable grammar.